Your Donations in Action | Children's Miracle Network | UC Davis Children's Hospital

 • Sibling Support Program

-Funded by Children's Miracle Network Hospitals (CMN) donations, MIND Institute programs for siblings of kids who have autism, ADHD, fragile X syndrome or other developmental disabilities have been expanded.
-Now, in-person sessions are available to siblings, inlcluding older teens.
+MIND Institute programs for siblings of kids who have autism, ADHD, fragile X syndrome or other developmental disabilities have been expanded.
+In-person sessions are now available to siblings, including older teens.

 When a child is hospitalized, their siblings are at risk of suffering emotional and psychological distress.
 The Sib Sack was designed to help brothers and sisters better cope by validating their feelings and fostering communication, creativity and self-expression.
-With help from local Children’s Miracle Network (CMN) Hospitals donors, this child life program helps create a more inclusive, family-centered experience for our patients.
+This child life program helps create a more inclusive, family-centered experience for our patients.

 • American Girl dolls

 When a child is treated for cancer, they may lose their hair.
 One therapeutic tool to help kids cope is a doll that looks like them.
-When treatment ends and hair grows back, the American Girl doll gets new hair, too, thanks in part to Children’s Miracle Network (CMN) Hospitals donors.
+When treatment ends and hair grows back, the American Girl doll gets new hair, too.

 Equipment